intel/llvm/sycl/doc/GetStartedGuide.md

 runtime is enabled by default.
 The same mechanism is used to allow JIT compilation of AMD and Nvidia kernels.

-To disable support for this features, follow the instructions for the Linux DPC++ toolchain, but add the `--disable-jit` flag.
+To disable support for these features, follow the instructions for the Linux DPC++ toolchain, but add the `--disable-jit` flag.

 Both kernel fusion and JIT compilation of AMD and Nvidia kernels are currently